onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 Contribution rights > property rights

-Emergent World Order

-universal basic humble pie - let everyone participate in forecasting and let the rules sort out who's actually worth listening to so many people have so many opinions about how the world works and about war and conflict and whatnot - we MUST sort this out in a way such that we can all agree on the answer/result

 we need to properly sort people in order to properly sort opinions on what we should be doing - individually and collectively

 the best way to help your movement is to signal it and the best ways to find worthwhile movements is to see which are trending and who is supporting them